Museum of Fine Arts (Budapest)

-Collection and exhibits
+Collections and exhibits

-Ancient Egyptian art
+Collection of Egyptian Antiquities

-The gallery holds the second largest collection of Egyptian art in central Europe.
+The Museum of Fine Arts in Budapest holds one of the largest collection of Ancient Egyptian art in Central‑Eastern Europe, consisting of approximately 3,500 artefacts.
 It comprises a number of collections bought together by Hungarian Egyptologist, Eduard Mahler, in the 1930s.
 Subsequent digs in Egypt have expanded the collection.
 Some of the most interesting pieces are the painted mummy sarcophagi.

 Classical antiquities

 The core of the collection was made up of pieces acquired from Paul Arndt, a classicist from Munich.
 The exhibition mainly includes works from Ancient Greece and Rome.
 Most significant is the 3rd century marble statue called the Budapest dancer.
 The Cyprean and Mycenaean collection is also notable, also the ceramics and bronzes.

 Old master paintings (13th to 18th centuries)

 The 3000 paintings in the collection offer an almost uninterrupted survey of the development of European painting from the 13th to the late 18th centuries.
 The core of the collection is constituted by the 700 paintings acquired from the Esterhazy estate.
 The collection is split up into Italian, German, Dutch, Flemish, French, English and Spanish art.
-The most important works include Maso di Banco's Coronation of the Virgin, Sassetta's Saint Thomas Aquinas at Prayer, Domenico Ghirlandaio's Saint Stephen Martyr, Bernardo Bellotto's The Piazza della Signoria in Florence, Gentile Bellini's Portrait of Caterina Cornaro, Giorgione's Portrait of a Young Man, Raphael's Esterhazy Madonna, Giambattista Pittoni's St Elizabeth Distributing Alms, three works by Corrado Giaquinto, Allegory of Painting, The Angel Annunciant and Moses receiving the Laws, Correggio's Madonna and Child with an Angel, three works by Sebastiano del Piombo, Bronzino's Adoration of the Shepherds as well as his Venus, Cupid and Jealousy, Romanino's Doge Agostino Barbarigo Handing over a Banner to Niccolo Orsini, Titian's Portrait of Doge Marcantonio Trevisani, Tintoretto's Supper at Emmaus, Tiepolo's St James the Greater in the Battle of Clavijo, Dürer's Portrait of a Young Man, Bernard van Orley's Portrait of Emperor Charles V, eight pictures by Lucas Cranach the Elder, Pieter Bruegel the Elder's St John the Baptist Preaching, Rubens's Mucius Scaevola Before Porsenna, Murillo's The Christ Child Distributing Bread to Pilgrims, Maarten van Heemskerck's Lamentation, two portraits by Frans Hals, and a collection of works by Spanish masters including El Greco, Velázquez and Goya.
+The most important works include Maso di Banco's Coronation of the Virgin, Sassetta's Saint Thomas Aquinas at Prayer, Domenico Ghirlandaio's Saint Stephen Martyr, Bernardo Bellotto's The Piazza della Signoria in Florence, Gentile Bellini's Portrait of Caterina Cornaro, Giorgione's Portrait of a Young Man, Raphael's Esterhazy Madonna, Giambattista Pittoni's St Elizabeth Distributing Alms, three works by Corrado Giaquinto, Allegory of Painting, The Angel Annunciant and Moses receiving the Laws, Correggio's Madonna and Child with an Angel, three works by Sebastiano del Piombo, Bronzino's Adoration of the Shepherds as well as his Venus, Cupid and Jealousy, Romanino's Doge Agostino Barbarigo Handing over a Banner to Niccolo Orsini, Titian's Portrait of Doge Marcantonio Trevisani, Tintoretto's Supper at Emmaus, Tiepolo's St James the Greater in the Battle of Clavijo, Dürer's Portrait of a Young Man, Bernard van Orley's Portrait of Emperor Charles V, eight pictures by Lucas Cranach the Elder, Pieter Bruegel the Elder's St John the Baptist Preaching, Rubens's Mucius Scaevola Before Porsenna, Murillo's The Christ Child Distributing Bread to Pilgrims, Maarten van Heemskerck's Lamentation, two portraits by Frans Hals, and a collection of works by Spanish masters including El Greco, Velázquez, and Goya.